Are you in a relationship with an ENTJ?

 Considering today’s volatile economy, this is a no small consideration.

-Now you may be wondering how things will go from here, as you are beginning to realize that your significant other isn’t an ordinary person.
+Now you may be wondering how things will go from here, as you begin to realize that your significant other isn’t an ordinary person.

 ENTJs and Attraction

 However, ENTJs are far from superficial and being just a pretty face won’t get you an ENTJ singing ballads under your window.

-People with this personality type have large goals, and they will not allow emotions to ruin their plans no matter how painful it may be.
+People with this personality type have lofty goals, and they will not allow emotions to ruin their plans, no matter how painful it may be.

 ENTJs enjoy their optimism and originality, while their partners have fun trying to loosen up hard-working and ambitious ENTJs.

 Although a well-developed ENTJ can enjoy a healthy relationship with any type, it is generally thought that they are most compatible with ISTP and INTP.

-ISTPs and ENTJs share some important characteristics:
+ISTPs and ENTJs share some essential characteristics: